rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 A bunch of messages!
 Why did we get multiple ones?
 Well, our browser is expecting to speak HTTP, but we aren't replying with anything, just closing the connection.
-This might be the browser making a request for the page and a request for a `favicon.ico`, it might be retrying on its own... the important thing is that we've successfully gotten a handle on a TCP connection!
+We're closing it by moving on to the next loop iteration; when `stream` gets dropped at the end of the loop, it closes it for us.
+These connections might be the browser making a request for the page and a request for a `favicon.ico`, it might be retrying on its own... the important thing is that we've successfully gotten a handle on a TCP connection!

 In order to keep things clean, let's move our processing of the connection out to a function.
 Modify your code to look like this: